 Highly-trained, skilled, and professional researchers are fundamental to supporting the UK research-base in the arts and humanities and contributing to the UK’s economic and social wellbeing and cultural wealth.

-The AHRC commissioned two reports and accompanying case studies to map career destinations in the Arts and Humanities:
+We commissioned two reports and to map career destinations in the Arts and Humanities:

-AHRC has also provided funding through its Cultural Engagement Fund in 2012 and 2015 to support recently completed PhD students to undertake projects which link a university’s arts and humanities research to its wider cultural and civic milieu.
+We also provided funding through our Cultural Engagement Fund in 2012 and 2015 to support recently completed PhD students to undertake projects which link a university’s arts and humanities research to its wider cultural and civic milieu.

-In September 2014, the AHRC and the British Academy announced the results of a detailed survey into the issues faced by Arts and Humanities researchers in the period immediately following completion of a PhD.
-The AHRC published a press release summarising the main findings of the report when it was first published.
-The full report (PDF, 837KB) can also be downloaded.
+In September 2014, AHRC and the British Academy announced the results of a detailed survey in a full report (PDF, 837KB) that clarified the issues faced by Arts and Humanities researchers in the period immediately following completion of a PhD.
+Read our Support for researchers in the Arts and Humanities post-doctorate press release which summarises the main findings of the report.

-Dr Sue Carver (AHRC) and Professor Nigel Vincent FBA gave a presentation about the report at the Vitae Conference Workshop on 9 September 2014.
+Vitae Conference Workshop (9 September 2014) - Dr Sue Carver (AHRC) and Professor Nigel Vincent FBA gave a presentation about the Oakleigh Report at the Vitae Conference Workshop.

 Connecting Epistemologies event and report (28 October 2014) - Dr Sue Carver (AHRC) gave a presentation at this event which launched this final report.
 A summary of the day can be found on the AHRC Connected Communities Early Career Researchers project blog.